Search our Child Care Provider Database

-Find a CCPP-Approved Child Care Provider
+Find a Child Care Provider

-Find a Licensed Child Care Provider
+Find Child Care Near You

 Licensed child care providers are licensed by the Mississippi Department of Health (MSDH).
 These providers must adhere to health and safety regulations.
 Unlicensed providers are monitored annually by the MSDH but are not licensed by MSDH.